TimRepke/nacsos-core/README.md

 pip install -r requirements.txt
 ```

+Double-check, that you get the correct version of starlette! https://github.com/tiangolo/fastapi/issues/4800

 For development, it is advised to install `nacsos-data` locally (not from git) via
 ```bash
 pip install -e ../nacsos-data/